 – Alexander McCall Smith

-For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Edinburgh Central Library:
+For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Old Town community and the Edinburgh Central Library:

 If you only have a moment to spare, then please sign the petition and share with others:

-To financially support the legal action to ‘SAVE Edinburgh Central Library’ in taking Edinburgh Council to court to challenge the planning consent for this outrageous hotel, which besides threatening the future of the Library has resulted in the disposal of key public assets of considerable historic, social and cultural value WITHOUT ANY public consultation to discuss alternative options:
+To financially support the Judicial Review legal action to ‘SAVE Edinburgh Central Library’, taking Edinburgh Council to court to challenge the planning consent for this ‘hideous’ hotel, which besides threatening the future of the Library has resulted in the disposal of key public assets of considerable historic, social and cultural value WITHOUT ANY public consultation to discuss alternative options:

-This proposed ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the old Royal High School, St James Centre, St Andrew Square… etc.
+This proposed, consented ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the former Royal High School, St James Centre, South St Andrew Square… etc.

 To lose the land of the Cowgate would be to dishonour the Library’s founder, Andrew Carnegie, who at the opening ceremony in 1890 stated: